michaelsayala/splunk-boss-soc/investigating-ransomeware/README.md

 **Sourcetypes:**
 - suricata

-Searching the Suricata logs and filtering the signature type to "cerber":
+- To search the Suricata logs and filter the signature type to "cerber," you can use the following search query:
 ![image21](https://github.com/michaelsayala/splunk-boss-soc/assets/110712766/c0c38e66-eb5d-46ad-88e5-1364c6dd4303)

-- Suricata signatures and IDs sorted from lowest to highest:
+- To display Suricata signatures and IDs sorted from lowest to highest, you can use the following search query:
 ```
    index=botsv1 sourcetype=suricata alert.signature=*cerber*
    | stats count by alert.signature alert.signature_id